ministryofjustice/dso-architectural-decisions/doc/adr/0004-git-branching-strategy.md

 ## Decision

-Each branch _**will**_ have it's own deployed environment to use for testing the developed code.
-There will be a 1 to 1 relationship between deployed environments and repository brnaches.
-The only exception to this 1 to 1 relationship will be the _**master**_ branch.
-The _**master**_ branch may be used to back any environment that needs to be live like.

 Each branch name will be broken down into 3 components.
 An optional category, jira-id reference and a brief summary.
 The approved format is shown below.